LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 It's hard to tell in the little photos, but if you click on them to expand the size, you'll see a similar story.

-The basil grown under the Amconsure grow lights have smaller leaves, they're not as green, and truthfully, they don't look nearly as good as those raised under the LED shop lights.
+The basil grown under the Amconsure grow lights have smaller leaves, they’re not as green, and they don’t look nearly as good as those raised under the LED shop lights.

 Stop the Madness!

 The broccoli microgreens are ready to harvest after day six.
-We put the tray of straggly basil under the shop lights and they quickly greened up.
+We put the tray of straggly basil under the shop lights, and they quickly greened up.
 No problems there.

 LED Grow Lights verse LED Shop Lights for Microgreens